 3 All Text Elements of the current 29-series interlaced

+The text in revision marks and yellow marking is added by the Author

 29.414 7.4.4 Rate control

 29.414 7.4.4.1 General

 The rate control procedure signals to the peer entity the maximum rate among the currently allowed rates at which it can receive codec frames.
 Rate control only applies to AMR, AMR-WB and EVS codec configurations with multiple active modes.
 For the EVS codec, the rate control procedure also signals to the peer entity the maximum mode among the currently allowed modes at which it can receive codec frames.